-MSL 690 International Leadership Perspectives for Educators (3 Cr)
+MSL 690 International Leadership Perspectives (3 Cr)

-The course focuses on the key leadership behaviors and practices involved in leading education and human services organizations internationally.
-It provides insights on current international affairs, cultural diversity issues and the ramifications for leading an organization in an international environment.
+The course focuses on the key leadership behaviors and practices involved in leading institutions and organizations internationally.
+It provides insights on current international affairs, cultural diversity issues, social responsibility and the ramifications for leading an organization in a global environment.
 Prerequisite/s: None